tachyonlabs/raspberry_pi_instagram_slideshow/README.md

 2. **Configure your Raspberry Pi to connect to your Wifi if you haven't done so already**

     To download Instagram photos (or for that matter to follow the instructions link in the previous step) your Raspberry Pi needs to be connected to the Internet.
-If you haven't already done so, in the Raspberry Pi GUI Menu select `Preferences` and then `WIFI Configuration`, and then you can select your Wifi network and enter the password.
+If you haven't already done so, do the following to select your Wifi network and enter the password:

+    * For Raspbian Wheezy and the LXDE GUI desktop, in the Raspberry Pi GUI Menu select `Preferences` and then `WIFI Configuration`:

+    * For Raspbian Jessie and the Pixel GUI desktop, click the wifi icon at the top right of the taskbar.

 3. **Do a general update of your Raspberry Pi software if you haven't done so recently**